KonjikiNoYami1991/TnA/README.md

 - Instead of xyVSfilter (not included in FFmpeg), it uses [LIBASS](https://github.com/libass/libass) for Advanced Substation Alpha subtitles and generally works well.
 - Format selection when adding an entire folder.
 - Clipboard monitoring, similar to JDownloader.\
-By activating this, you can just copy files and folder from File Explorer and they will be automatically added, following the formats' choices.
+By activating this, you can just copy files and folder from File Explorer and they will be automatically added, following the formats choices.
 - Settings save in .ini file.
 - Automatic removing of source file after a correct conversion (this feature has to be tested, because files seem removed, but they're not).
 - Pause/resume conversion.